List of Apple Inc. media events: Macworld Conference & Expo San Francisco 2007 (January 9, 2007)

 The following day, Apple shares hit $97.80, an all-time high at that point.
 In May, Apple's share price passed the $100 mark.

 WWDC 2007 (June 11–15, 2007)

 WWDC 2007 was held from June 11 to June 15.
 During the event, Apple announced the release of iPhone OS 1, as well as iPhone (1st generation).

-Special Event 2007 (August 7, 2007)
+Apple special event (August 7, 2007)

-Apple presented new Aluminum Intel-based iMacs.
+Apple presented the first iMacs made from aluminum instead of plastic.
+The Mac Mini was also refreshed. iLife '08 and iWork '08 were also announced.

-Apple Music Event 2007 (September 5, 2007)
+Apple music event (September 5, 2007)

 The event was called "The Beat Goes On".
-Apple announced the first generation iPod touch.
+Apple announced a new lineup of iPods, including the first generation iPod touch and third generation iPod nano.
+Custom ringtones, the discontinuation of the 4 GB model, and a price drop from $599 to $399 for the 8 GB model were also announced for the iPhone.